K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 Biological measures focus on the detecting significant changes in physiological signals as measured by electrocardiogram (ECG),   electroencephalogram (EEG), electro-oculography (EOG), surface electromyogram (sEMG) (Dong et al., 2011).

 EEG has been studied extensively, as it detects brain waves related to sleep (Qiong et al., 2006).
 Drowsiness is usually correlated with an increase of a continuous signal of α and θ waves compared to β waves, detectable with the formula (α + θ)/β (Dong et al., 2011).
 Although very accurate, EEG measurements are very invasive, consisting in electrodes in contact with the skin (Dong et al., 2011).
-Nonetheless it has been very useful to evaluate other measures of drowsiness such as Standard Deviation of Steering Wheel Angle and Lateral Lane Position (Boyle et al., 2008).
+Nonetheless it has been very useful to evaluate other patterns of drowsiness such as Standard Deviation of Steering Wheel Angle and Lateral Lane Position (Boyle et al., 2008).

-   3. Recommended Hybrid (*our*) Solution
+## 3. Hybrid Solutions

-      - Must be in generic terms as it aims at educating rather than selling
-   4. Case Study / Statistics (optional)
+Theoretically, combining information about the driver physical state and the driving performance should improve the confidence of the detected fatigue (Dong et al., 2011).
+Hybrid solutions consider multiple patterns of drowsiness, such as the ones previously outlined, to refine the confidence of the prediction.

+As an example, Eskandarian et al. (2007) analysed driving data from 20 subjects over a period of two days.
+The study identified correlations between PERCLOS, Steering Wheel Angle, Lateral Displacement of the vehicle and vehicle crash accidents (Eskandarian et al., 2007).
+A neural network model trained on all of these patterns achieved a larger accuracy with a lower false-positive signals compared to just considering one pattern (Eskandarian et al., 2007).

+#todo : maybe add more info on hybrid?

+Neural networks are therefore suitable candidates for drowsiness detection solutions for three main reasons: personalization, accuracy and versatility.

+- **Personalization:** Unlike many patterns of tiredness described earlier such as PERCLOS, they do not rely on specific values to determine the drowsiness.
+Instead, neural networks are able to *learn* drowsiness-specific patterns on a driver-to-driver basis, taking into account variations in the individuals.

+- **Accuracy:** Additionally, neural networks are able to improve their accuracy as more data from the driver is obtained compared to other algorithms.
+Their great versatility also allows them

+- **Versatility:** Due to their modular architecture, neural networks allow for multiple sources of data to be used, as in the case of Eskandarian et al. (2007).
+Additionally, this allows adaptation to data from new sensors that may be developed in the future.

+In terms of drawbacks, neural networks generally take a longer development time, as they need to be trained with appropriate datasets and require hyperparameters tuning.
+Additionally, neural networks are black-boxed methods, meaning it may be complex to understand how a neural network arrived to its conclusions.
+Finally, neural networks are resource intensive which means they require high computational power to be trained.

+Osmitau Technologies however, is tackling these problems to create a hybrid solution called Teyered, powered by neural networks:

+- **Development Time**: Osmitau’s team has had extensive experience in the fields of machine learning and data analysis, working at companies such as IBM, JPMorgan and Amazon.
+They take care of the development for you.

+- **Black Box**: Teyered does not uniquely rely on neural networks.
+Teyered exploits advanced statistical methods to extract relevant patterns from drivers’ data, and couples them with an efficient neural network to determine the drowsiness state of the driver.

+- **Computational Power:** Osmitau takes care of the computational resources required for training the neural network by using the best high performance cloud computing platforms provided by Google (GCP) and Amazon (AWS).
+This guarantees fast training times and immediate availability of resources.

-4. **Conclusion**
+## 4. Conclusion

-   1. Ideal Solution Characteristics (bullet points / table)

-      - Most important part of white paper.

-      - Must set distance from competition without sounding like a pitch

-      - The name of our solution must be mentioned after the bullet points

-   2. Call to Action

-      - Where to find more information

-      - Next steps of buying process

-   3. About

-      - Brief Description of company + website

-      - Names (+ descriptions optionally) of the researchers.

----- Text that can be useful but likely unusable ----

-Tiredness on the wheel is the cause of TODO number of accidents every year and endangers the lives of both drivers and pedestrians (TODO: Add citation).
+   Drowsiness on the wheel is one of the main causes of deadly accidents every year (AAA, 2010).
+Drowsiness also manifests itself in several detectable patterns which are used in current drowsiness-detection systems.

-Since the past years, the automotive industry has attempted to tackle this issue with drowsiness-detection systems that have been embedded in vehicles.
-These systems are however outdated, and recent advances in machine learning have allowed the detection of more complex and personalized patterns of tiredness.

-Osmitau Technologies **delivers** Teyered, an adaptable drowsiness-detection systems that uses state-of-the-art techniques to prevent road accidents.

-This offers an opportunity to provide customers with safer vehicles

-Teyered combines different sources of inputs, learns new patterns and adapts to the driver.

-Sources:
+   The patterns most correlated with drowsiness involve vehicle sensors such as steering wheel angle and driver’s behaviour such as blinking rate.

+   Other physiological patterns such as EEG waves, although accurate, are invasive to the driver but can be used as a baseline to validate other patterns of tiredness.

+   The most accurate methods for drowsiness detection involve the use of multiple patterns.
+This can be done using a statistical approach, a neural-network approach or a combination of the two.

+  Osmitau Technologies is currently building Teyered: a hybrid solution for drowsiness detection powered by neural networks.
+By embracing state-of-the-art machine learning techniques and advanced statistical methods, Teyered aims at detecting drowsiness with a much greater accuracy by building a personalized and versatile system.
+Teyered’s goal is to improve vehicle safety and prevent

+### Where to find more information

+  You can find out more about our company and our services at [www.osmitau.com](www.osmitau.com).
+We offer consulting services for AI and Machine Learning and can help you with tackle complex problmes that require optimal solutions.

+  Osmitau is aiming to release Teyered in June 2020.
+You can join our newsletter (we don’t spam, unlike the big guys).

+#todo Add newsletter

+ Or you can email us at: hello@osmitau.com (we are quite nice too :P)

+# References:

 AAA 2010 - https://aaafoundation.org/prevalence-impact-drowsy-driving/
 Leger 1994 - https://academic.oup.com/sleep/article/17/1/84/2749451